Foolson/dashee/README.md

 # dashee
 System information dashboard using JQuery, php, and Python.

+yolo